 The quickest and best way to get out of any sticky legal trouble is to post bail.
-Once bail is decided and paid, then you don't need have any more worries about the police, the judge, the jury, or anything else.
+Once bail is decided and paid, then you don't need to have any more worries about the police, the judge, the jury, or anything else.
 In extreme cases, you go right out and do the same thing again, only to get caught and post another bail, walking away.

-: somewhere between episodes, the character goes to court and gets a small fine or some other inconsequential outcome, but this isn't interesting enough to bother showing.
-But usually it's a bad case of Artistic License - Law
+This could be generously seen as an example of Conservation of Detail: somewhere between episodes, the character goes to court and gets a small fine or some other inconsequential outcome, but this isn't interesting enough to bother showing.
+But usually it's a bad case of Hollywood Law.

 - Zigzagged in the Lucky Luke album Belle Starr.
 The titular character goes around posting bail for various criminals in exchange for working for her.
-Since she's bought off the local judge, his brother (who runs the only long-distance communication service) and the priest, she can continue unhindered.
+Since she's bought off the local judge, his brother (who runs the only long-distance communication service), and the priest, she can continue unhindered.

 "Whatever.
 The Escobaran Cortes does not, as you seem to think, engage itself in the slave trade.
-However it's done on this benighted planet, on Escobar a bond is a guarantee of court appearance, not some kind of human meat market transaction."
+However, it's done on this benighted planet, on Escobar a bond is a guarantee of court appearance, not some kind of human meat market transaction."

 "It is where I come from," Mark muttered.